You can find the provisional Programme version here

 On Wednesday 2nd May the Symposium titled Practice and Training of Psychoanalytical Psychotherapy in Japan: History and Current Issues will be held under the auspices of JPA and a lecture by Dr. Jan Abram titled The fear of WOMAN/analysis: some thoughts on the ‘fact of dependence’ is also planned for that evening.

-The Conference will start in the morning with Keynote speakers which will focus on two main papers on the Conference theme; this presentation will be followed by a discussion paper.
+The Conference will start on Thursday 3rd May with the Opening Ceremony followed by Keynote speakers which will focus on two main papers on the Conference theme; this presentation will be followed by a discussion paper.
 Two Keynote speakers are planned for each day and will be given by colleagues representing the six Societies, Study Groups and IPA training of the Asia-Pacific region.
 The discussants will represent each IPA Region.

 The afternoon Conference activities will include:

 Panels with two/three presenters and a discussant, again with the emphasis on two/three voices dialogues between East and West.